lawrence0arabia/CryptoPortfolioTracker/README.md

 🟢 The latest API call returned bigger numbers than the previous API call.
 You're in the money 🤑 At least for now 🤡

 🟡 The latest API call returned the same numbers.
-Darn it 😠 If you want this to happen less often you could try raising the `TIME_SLEEP` constant.
+Darn 😠 If you want this to happen less often you could try raising the `TIME_SLEEP` constant.

 🔴 Aw, shucks!
 You're bleeding money 😞 You should've just put your money under your bed like your grandma told you 👵